max-currier/Regression-Project/Regression_proposal.md

 Question/ Need:

-I plan to use regression analysis to look into what are the predicting factors that influence how many points an NBA player will score in their carrer.
+I plan to use regression analysis to predict how many points an NBA player will score in their carrer given a set of features for each player.

 Data Description: